 How to Use RingCentral for your Online Group Interview

-Of course, the pandemic of the last year has changed many things about how we work (and where we work), but companies have still had to recruit new staff, so virtual solutions have extended to the interview process, too.
+The last few years changed many things about how we work (and where we work), but companies have still had to recruit new staff, so virtual solutions have extended to the interview process, too.

 Businesses have been swift to adopt new communications technology to communicate with staff and conduct interviews.